The holiday season is here, and that means many of you will be heading out of town, or planning family get togethers.

 Now that you’ve chosen the perfect spot, how can you help support your canine friend to make them as comfortable as possible while you’re away?

-• Various supplements can help to bring a feeling of peace and calm to an animal in a new situation:
+- Various supplements may promote a sense of relaxation and help to bring a feeling of peace and calm to an animal in a new situation:

 Vaccines Often Required for Dog Boarding